-In 2020, the district court ruled that syndicated term loans were not securities under blue sky laws.5
+In 2020, the district court ruled that syndicated term loans were not securities under blue sky laws.[5]

-Earlier this year, following a hearing, the Second Circuit entered an order asking the SEC to submit "any views it wishes to share" on whether the term loans referenced above are securities.
-Notably, following the SEC's multiple motions for extensions of time, the SEC declined to submit a brief and weigh in on the subject, which the court took to suggest that the SEC did not see any need to revisit the court's 1992
+Earlier this year, following a hearing, the Second Circuit entered an order asking the U.S. Securities and Exchange Commission to submit "any views [it] may wish to share" on whether the term loans referenced above are securities.

+Notably, following the SEC's multiple motions for extensions of time, the SEC declined to submit a brief and weigh in on the subject, which the court took to suggest that the SEC did not see any need to revisit the court's 1992 holding in Banco Espanol de Credito v.
+Security Pacific National Bank,[6] in which the court had found that loan participations are not securities under federal law.